Caroline Link

-Caroline Link (born 2 June 1964) is a German TV and film director and screenwriter.
+Caroline Link (born 2 June 1964) is a German television and film director and screenwriter.

 She is best known for directing critically acclaimed Beyond Silence, which was nominated for an Academy Award for Best International Feature Film, and for directing Nowhere in Africa, which won an Academy Award for Best International Feature Film and was nominated for a Golden Globe Award.

 Life and work

 Caroline Link is the daughter of Jürgen and Ilse Link.
-From 1986 to 1990 she studied at the University of Television and Film Munich (HFF), and then worked as an assistant director and script writer.
+From 1986 to 1990 she studied at the University of Television and Film Munich (HFF), and then worked as an assistant director and scriptwriter.

 Link's early work includes the short film Bunte Blumen, from 1988.
 She was a co-director on the documentary film Das Glück zum Anfassen (1989).
 For Bavaria Film, she wrote two screenplays to the detective series Der Fahnder (The Investigators).

-Caroline Link grew up in a small town outside of Frankfurt, Germany in 1968.
-Despite her family giving her a strong moral compass, they were a "non intellectual and non artistic family."
-Link first became interested in pursuing filmmaking after being a nanny in America, when she came back to Germany she was working on set as an extra and engaged with a camera man.
-She thought it would be an interesting profession, she recognized that being a camera women was going to be hard but after studying what they did on set as an extra she was able to get herself an internship in the film industry.
+Caroline Link grew up in a small town near Frankfurt, Germany, where her "non intellectual and non artistic family" gave her a strong moral compass.
+Link first became interested in pursuing filmmaking after being a nanny in America.
+When she came back to Germany, she worked on sets as an extra and sought advice from a cameraman.
+She thought it would be an interesting profession, recognizing that being a camerawoman was going to be hard.
+Her observations while working as an extra helped her get an internship in the film industry.
 Link enjoyed working in the film industry but wanted the ability to create and express her politics.

 Link's first feature film, Jenseits der Stille (Beyond Silence, 1996) was nominated for the Academy Award as Best Foreign Language Film, and attracted attention for its portrayal of a family with deaf parents.
 Her second feature film was Annaluise and Anton (1999), based on a novel by Erich Kästner.
 Her third feature film, Nirgendwo in Afrika (Nowhere in Africa, 2001), adapted by Link from the autobiographical novel by Stefanie Zweig and shot on location in Kenya, received the Academy Award for Best Foreign Language Film as well winning the German Film Award (Deutscher Filmpreis) in five categories, including Best Fiction Film.